 I love traveling, I love meeting people, hearing stories, and seeing new things.
 Couchsurfers has given me the opportunity to learn about other people and cultures I would otherwise never come into contact with.
 It's given me so many interesting stories and given me the opportunity to give back by hosting, mentoring aspiring travelers and digital nomads, and helping people realize that it's okay to be happy!

 - swing dancing

 Music, Movies, and Books

 I listen to a lot of folk music, blues, rock, anything weird and unique.
-I have a weird crush on anyone who plays the violin.
-I listen to a lot of different music, it just depends on my mood for the day...
+I have a weird crush on any artist who plays violin (Lindsy Sterling & Black Violin).
+I listen to a little bit of everything, it just depends on my mood for the day...
 I love anything I can dance to and am always happy to teach.

 One Amazing Thing I’ve Done